MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md

 - Processes the report to combine data and layout.
 - Renders the report.

-You can view the report on the Preview tab, or you can set up project properties to view the report in debug mode and view it directly in a browser.
+There are a few points to keep in mind when you use the Preview view:

-- **Previewing parameterized reports**.
+- **Parameterized reports**.
 When you preview a report, the report is processed automatically if all report parameters have valid default values.
 If one or more report parameters don't have a valid default value, you must choose a value for each unassigned parameter.
 On the report toolbar, you then have to select **View Report**.
-- **Understanding the local data cache**.
+- **The local data cache**.
 When you preview a report, the report processor runs all the queries for datasets in the report by using the current parameter defaults.
 It saves the results as a local data cache (.rdl.data) file.
 You can continue to design your report without incurring the overhead of retrieving this data again if you make no changes to either the report dataset queries or the report parameters.
-- **Previewing the report by using Configuration Manager and debug.** In SSDT, project properties define how you want to deploy and debug your reports.
+- **Configuration Manager and debug**.
+In SSDT, project properties define how you want to deploy and debug your reports.
 These properties apply to all reports and shared data sources in the project.
 To set the project properties, you go to the **Project** menu and select **Properties**.
 In the Property Pages dialog, you then select **Configuration Manager**.
 You can use these settings to test your reports and publish them to the report server.
-- **Monitoring the Output pane for error messages.** When you preview a report and the report processor detects a problem, it writes error messages to the Output pane.
+- **The Output pane**.
+When you preview a report and the report processor detects a problem, it writes error messages to the Output pane.

 ## Report Designer menus